hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Preparing the use of iLOrest against your Mockup Server

 If you intend to use [ilOrest](http://hpe.com/info/resttool) against the mockup you created with the above command, you should, just after the mockup creation, open an iLOrest session and capture its cache.
-Details on the reasons for this are provided at the end of this document.
+This cache directory is created during the authentication process in a default location unless a specific location is specified on the command line.

-To perform this action, install [iLOrest](https://github.com/HewlettPackard/python-redfish-utility/releases/latest) on your favorite operating system and identify the default cache location with the `help` command.
+The easiest to perform this action is to install [iLOrest](https://github.com/HewlettPackard/python-redfish-utility/releases/latest) on your favorite operating system and identify the default cache location with the `help` command.

 ![iLOrest default cache directory location](/img/ilorestcachelocation.png "iLOrest default cache directory location")

 Then, open an iLOrest session (`ilorest login <ilo-ip> -u <user> -p <password>`) and save the content of the cache directory in a `.zip` or `.tgz`file.
 Once the cache is saved, you can logout safely (`ilorest logout`).
+You will use it later when the mockup server is up and running.

 ### Mockup structure